tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### `DeliverTxResult` (as part of `FinalizeBlock`)

 The `DeliverTxResult` type delivers transactions from Tendermint to the Application.
-When Tendermint receives a `ReponseFinalizeBlock` containing a `DeliverTxResult` with a non-zero `Code`, the response code is logged.
+When Tendermint receives a `ResponseFinalizeBlock` containing a `DeliverTxResult` with a non-zero `Code`, the response code is logged.
 The transaction was already included in a block, so the `Code` does not influence Tendermint consensus.